How long have you worked for PreSonus?

 What instruments do you play?

-Keyboard, guitar, trumpet, bass, cello, the PreSonus ATOM and of course, Studio One.
-The DAW environment is where I’ve been composing from, but lately I find the most satisfaction in practicing on my acoustic instruments again, particularly trumpet.
-Lightweight, no electricity needed and sound production is 100% on the human being.
+Keyboard, drums, bass, guitar, trumpet, the PreSonus ATOM and of course, Studio One.
+The DAW environment is where I’ve been composing from, but playing instruments *live* with other musicians has always been my greatest strength and reason for loving musical sound explorations.

 It’s fun, brings people together and a very instantaneous source of joy.
 It’s also a great discipline (mentally and physically), like practicing a martial art.